-[] Which group do you decide to hang out with first?
+Which group do you decide to hang out with first?
 Write that group's number in the box on the right.
 GROUP # After 10 minutes, that group moves to the kitchen to get some snacks.
 So which group do you go to next?
 Write that group's number in the box on the right.
 GROUP # After 10 more minutes, you decide to chat with another group.
 Which one?
 Write that group's number in the box on the right.
-GROUP# Using the KEY below, write the first letter of each of the groups you chose in or rder here.
+GROUP# Using the KEY below, write the first letter of each of the groups you chose in ord er here.
+These 3 letters in this order form your unique career code.